How to use Ring with HomeKit

 Ring Alarm in HomeKit

-All the alarm accessories are support, presenting various values and controls.
+All the Ring alarm accessories are supported, presenting various values and controls.
 For example, you can monitor the keypad battery level, trigger automations off of contact and motion sensors, Get alerts from water, smoke, and CO sensors, and control smart locks connected to your Ring system.

 You’ll see a security panel in the Home app that shows the status of the system, and the ability to change modes between Home, Away, and Disarm.
 Note that this will appear even if you don’t have the alarm products, as it also controls the Camera modes for Ring cameras.
 You can change this state via automations, but as a security precaution HomeKit doesn’t allow this to be done via location triggers without asking you for confirmation.

 You can also create virtual Home app emergency buttons as options in the plugin configuration.
 Burglar Alarm, Fire Alarm, and Panic Buttons are supported, but beware that these will trigger the monitored alarm response from Ring and may result in emergency services being called.

 Various Ring products that connect to the Ring bridge can be controlled as normal HomeKit accessories.
 These include lights, fans, thermostats, and switches.
 They will appear as a normal HomeKit accessory of that type and behave the same as native accessories do.

 This means all of these devices can be used in scenes and automations along with your other HomeKit devices to make a much more cohesive smart home.

 As your Ring devices will be seen by HomeKit as normal accessories, any notifications that are supported can be enabled for them as well.
 This includes motion notifications from your cameras, doorbell rings on your HomePods, and other triggering notifications from the various sensors in a Ring Alarm setup.